lukecav/awesome-woocommerce/README.md

 * [Up Sell Product Display For WooCommerce](https://wordpress.org/plugins/up-sell-product-display-for-woocommerce/) - Woocommerce Up Sell product display using Widgets and Shortcode.
 * [Cross Sell Product Display For Woocommerce](https://wordpress.org/plugins/cross-sell-product-display-for-woocommerce/) - Woocommerce Cross Sell product display using Widgets and Shortcode.
 * [WooRef](https://wordpress.org/plugins/wooref/) - WooRef is a Wordpress plugin that allows you to view and track WooCommerce sales comes from any referral site.
+* [Woocommerce Google Feed Manager](https://wordpress.org/plugins/wp-product-feed-manager/) - An easy to use WordPress plugin that generates and submits your product feeds to merchant centres.

 ## Gist links for WooCommerce
 * [Mike Jolley](https://gist.github.com/mikejolley)